Polytechnic University of Bari

 The Polytechnic University of Bari (Politecnico di Bari) is a university located in Bari, Italy.
-It was founded in 1990 and it is organized in 5 Departments.
+It was founded in 1990 and it is organized into five departments.

 In 2018, around 10,072 students were enrolled.
 In 2018, the academic staff amounted to 275 people.

 History and structure

 The Polytechnic University of Bari was established with Italian law “Legge n.
 245” of 7 August 1990.
 It is the youngest among the Italian polytechnic universities (the other two being Politecnico di Milano and Politecnico di Torino).
 Even though other Italian universities also incorporate engineering and science faculties, Italian polytechnic universities are focused on technological faculties and subjects.

 Following the reform initiated with the Italian law Legge n.
-240 of 2010 and successive modifications, the Polytechnic University of Bari has organized its structure prominently based on departments with an aggregation into 5 big departments, most of which divided into branches:
+240 of 2010 and successive modifications, the Polytechnic University of Bari has organized its structure prominently based on departments with an aggregation into five big departments, most of which divided into branches: